Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 Purpose: verify what the supplier actually confirms and update relevant differences.

-## 4.12 Finance control and rework
+## 4.12 Finance control and rework---- Single observation

 After `Bevestigd`, Finance performs a later check.